brain-score/brainio/README.md

 ## Install BrainIO As A Provider Of Packages

 If you intend to package Stimulus Sets And Data Assemblies and add them to a project's catalog, instead of installing the project as above, you will need to clone the repository for that project and install it in your environment in editable mode.
-In the example below we set up to add to `brianio-dicarlo`'s BrainIO Catalog:
+In the example below we set up to add to the BrainIO Catalog provided by [a project called `brianio-dicarlo`](https://github.com/dicarlolab/brainio-dicarlo):

 1. Activate your environment.
 1. Change to the directory where you store your [Git](https://git-scm.com/) repositories: